-The number of shares in the column "Number of Shares Being Offered" represents all of the shares that each security holder may offer under this prospectus.
-We do not know how long the security holders will hold the shares before selling them or how many shares they will sell and we currently have no agreements, arrangements or understandings with any of the security holders regarding the sale of any of the resale shares.
-The shares offered by this prospectus may be offered from time to time by the security holders listed below.
+The number of shares in the column "Number of Shares Being Offered" represents all of the shares that the security holder may offer under this prospectus.
+We do not know how long the security holder will hold the shares before selling them or how many shares it will sell and we currently have no agreements, arrangements or understandings with the security holder regarding the sale of any of the resale shares, except for certain resale restrictions described below.
+The shares being offered by this prospectus may be offered from time to time by the security holder named below.

-This table is prepared solely based on information supplied to us by the listed security holders, any Schedules 13D or 13G and Forms 3 and 4, and other public documents filed with the SEC, and assumes the sale of all of the resale shares.
+This table is prepared solely based on information supplied to us by the security holder and other public documents filed with the SEC, and assumes the sale of all of the resale shares.
 The applicable percentages of beneficial ownership are based on an aggregate of 46,438,833 shares of our common stock issued and outstanding on September 27, 2003, adjusted as may be required by rules promulgated by the SEC.